cesardeltoroc/reading-notes/README.md

 # Learning Markdown

 ## Introduction
 My name is Cesar Deltoro I'm a veteran and am looking to start my career in tech.
-I have always had a passion for tech since before I joined the Army and now that I am no longer serving I have been given the chance to start my dreams.
+I have always had a passion for tech since before I joined the Army and now that I am no longer serving I have been given the chance to start my dream career in tech.
+Im located in TN and am relocating to WA soon and can't wait to start meeting everyone in this class and growing friendships.

 ### Growth Mindset
 Growth mindset allows an indivudual to grow and possibly be in a better mood overall.
 Growth mindsets give more space for growth rather than a fixed mindset keeping you boxed in a norm.